 Established in 2014, LIFT applies analytics-based insights to help IT executives lead change, empower employees to create new ways of working, and ensure organizations receive the full value of their technology investments.
 In less than a decade, and despite its relatively small size, LIFT has proven an effective competitor against the industry’s top competitors.“We are well known in the industry because we’ve focused our work where no one else was looking.
 We dedicated our efforts to understanding how things get done in organizations.
 How people work with one another to make things happen and what happens when they don’t work together well.
 As the pioneer of capabilities data analytics, we invested heavily in developing a tool to help us do the job in a way that’s never been done before.
 The result was our patent-pending MARQi transformation engine – the first of its kind tool that transforms measures of organizational capability into a visual model that is both a current state diagnostic and prescription for future growth,” Jeff excitedly shared.

 Others are awakening to the LIFT vision.
-Recently, the company was named one of INC. Magazine’s fastest-growing, privately held companies in America (#681 overall, #47, business products and services).
-In addition, LIFT was named the CISCO 2020 Partner Innovation Award winner, placing 3rd globally and 1st in North America.
+Recently, the company was named one of Inc. Magazine’s fastest-growing, privately held companies in America (#681 overall, #47, business products and services).
+In addition, LIFT was named a Cisco 2020 Partner Innovation Award winner, placing 3rd globally and 1st in North America.

 With the changing dynamics of the market due to the pandemic, many organizations had no choice but to work remotely due to strict government regulations to curb the virus spread.
-Everything changed seemingly overnight, and organizations were in a state of panic because remote work – which had been a nice to have option – became a musthave- today imperative.
-To help stem the tide, organizations looked to LIFT to help them quickly assess their remote work capabilities, prescribe effective, timely interventions and training to help workers go remote in near real-time.
-At the time of publication, LIFT had been working towards bridging the gap between the world’s best technologies and the people who use them for nearly a decade and was ready to address the organizations' immediate needs, which included dozens of large-scale enterprises and 23 North American universities.
+Everything changed seemingly overnight and organizations were in a state of panic because remote work – which had been a nice to have option – became a must-havetoday imperative.
+To help quickly ramp up their virtual work efforts, organizations looked to LIFT to help them quickly assess their remote work capabilities, prescribe effective, timely interventions and training to help workers go remote in near realtime.
+Over the last year, LIFT has worked with dozens of large-scale enterprises and 23 North American Universities to help them bridge the gap between the world's best technologies and the ways people work and learn.

-A different kind of data company, LIFT’s work doesn’t stop with data collection and analytics but includes diagnosing the problem, designing and implementing the interventions (including training and communications), and telling the story of the value created.
-Cost and time effective, LIFT engagements solve the problem and help organizational members see how they can contribute to organizational success.
+A different kind of data company, LIFT’s work doesn’t stop with data collection and analytics, but includes diagnosing the problem, designing and implementing the interventions (including training and communications), and telling the story of the value created.
+Cost and time effective, LIFT engagements solve the problem and help IT teams understand how they can contribute to the strategic objectives of the organization.
 “Because we are different, people don’t always understand what we do.
 They struggle to put us in a box, categorize our work in terms that no longer apply.
 So, what do we do?
 We help organizations overcome challenges in real-time.
 We diagnose and install organizational upgrades, help individuals, teams and ecosystem partners and vendors upskill their capabilities to meet the needs of an increasingly changing environment,” states Kaplan.

 With innovation at its core, the company has developed MARQi, the first-ever science-based patent-pending assessment of an organization’s ability to execute strategy.